-An expert in education and job training of low-income adults, Lande has extensive experience in developing effective change strategies through her work at BTW Informing Change where she directed complex planning and evaluation engagements related to education, poverty alleviation, workforce development and issues of inequity.
-Community college success was a major focus of Lande’s previous work at MDRC, where she managed a comprehensive evaluation of the Achieving the Dream initiative, and at the James Irvine Foundation.
-Lande holds a Ph.D. in Urban and Regional Studies from the Massachusetts Institute of Technology and an M.A. in Urban Planning from the School of Public Affairs, University of California at Los Angeles.
-She earned her bachelor’s in Diplomacy and World Affairs at Occidental College.
+As Executive Director of California Competes, Lande Ajose spearheads the organization’s work calling for a Higher Education Investment Board to provide innovative solutions for coordinating the state’s education and workforce challenges.
+An expert in education and job training of low-income adults, Lande has extensive experience in developing effective change strategies through her work at Informing Change where she directed complex client projects related to education, poverty alleviation, workforce development and issues of inequity.
+Community college success was a major focus of Lande’s previous work both at MDRC, where she managed a comprehensive evaluation of the Achieving the Dream initiative, and during her tenure at the James Irvine Foundation.
+Named to the California Student Aid Commission by Governor Jerry Brown, she currently serves as interim Chair.
+Lande holds a Ph.D. in Urban and Regional Studies from MIT and an M.A. in Urban Planning from the School of Public Affairs at UCLA.
+She earned her bachelor’s degree at Occidental College.

 Senior Research Analyst